khemssharma/Community-bot/README.md

 ```

 ### Running Automatically (via GitHub Actions)

-Set up your GitHub Secrets for USERNAME and TOKEN.
+Set up your GitHub Secrets for USERNAME and TOKEN.  <br>
-The bot will run automatically every hour in .github/workflows/follow-back.yml.
+The bot will run automatically every two hours in .github/workflows/follow-back.yml and other.

 ## License
 This repository is licensed under the MIT License.
 See LICENSE for more details.